 The world needs to achieve roughly an 80% reduction in emissions of CO2 in order to avoid a significantly changed and warmer climate, and this reduction is predicted to be slow and costly.
 In contrast, if the fraction of sunlight reflected by the earth back into space (the albedo) is slightly increased, then the planet is cooled.
 Activities that increase earth’s albedo are called “solar radiation management” or SRM.
 While SRM may be relatively cheap and fast, it is also imperfect.
 It is controversial because it does not target the root cause of climate change, i.e. greenhouse gas emissions.

 Donald Johnston (IRGC Chairman, 2010) notes in the foreword to the IRGC paper, SRM “may indeed be inevitable as a last resort,” and the authors argue that in order to be prepared in the event of a “climate emergency”, or for the case where someone tries to undertake SRM unilaterally, now is the time to establish an internationally coordinated, open research programme on SRM.
 They suggest:

-- Research community should define a set of limits within which modest low-level field research could be conducted with minimal impact; and
+- The research community should define a set of limits within which modest low-level field research could be conducted with minimal impact; and

-- Effort should be undertaken to engage the foreign policy community in discourse to identify alternative possible approaches to the global governance of SRM and assess their strengths and limitations.
+- Efforts should be undertaken to engage the foreign policy community in discourse to identify alternative possible approaches to the global governance of SRM and assess their strengths and limitations.

 - US National Research Council: Climate intervention: Reflecting sunlight to cool earth, 10 February 2015